DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/Azure - Telemetric Rules/KEYNOA.md

 # KEYNOA Setup

 First you start by configurating the device with the KEYNOA cloud.
+If you already used the device before make sure to [reset the device](../../Eval%20Kit/Prerequsites%20and%20General%20Information#reset-device).

 ## Create Data Hub
 1. In the KEYNOA Cloud create the Data Hub you want your device to connect to.
 ![KEYNOA](/img/KEYNOA/Dashboard.png)